 How Your Fort Lauderdale Personal Injury Law Firm Will Establish Fault

 Even when an insurance company settles with an injured person before trial or even before a lawsuit is filed, this is generally done with the understanding that the injured person may be able to prove liability.
 However, if the insurance company denies payment or fails to offer an adequate amount, you will have no choice except to take legal action.
 This is why it is important for your law firm to be able to establish legal fault for your personal injuries.

 When a case proceeds to trial, the injured person and their attorney typically seek to prove that the defendant’s misconduct, more likely than not, caused their injuries.
 The legal misconduct could be negligent or reckless driving, failure to maintain safe premises or other activities.
 No matter the misconduct alleged, the plaintiff must generally prove the defendant fell below a reasonable standard of care.

 Even if the injured person was partially at fault, they still may be able to recover damages.
 Florida is a comparative liability state where fault can be divided or “apportioned” between different parties.
 The partially at-fault plaintiff can still recover damages, but their award is reduced according to their percentage of fault.
 So, if the plaintiff is found to be 40 percent at fault with $100,000 in damages, their award would be reduced by 40 percent to $60,000.

-Recoverable Damages Your Fort Lauderdale Personal Injury Law Firm Will Fight For
+Recoverable Damages Your Fort Lauderdale Personal Injury Attorney Will Fight For

 Under Florida law, an injured person can recover compensation for the following after an accident: